natep/Restless/README.md

 	                             callback:DR_CALLBACK(User*)callback;

 The object will also be converted using a converter specified on the DRRestAdapter instance.
 A JSON converter is used by default.

+#### CALLBACK

+DR_CALLBACK() is a special macro that takes the type of object that you want to be returned, and creates a NSURLSessionTask-style callback where the first callback parameter is an object of that type.
+In the listRepos example above, a callback type of `NSArray<GitHubRepo*>*` is specified.
+When you call the listRepos method, code completion will automatically expand that to the following callback:

+	^(NSArray<GitHubRepo*>* result, NSURLResponse *response, NSError *error)

+The library will attempt to convert the response into the type of object you specified, using the converter that was specifed in the builder.
+In this case, an NSArray of GitHubRepo objects.

+The callback should always be the last parameter of your method.

+#### NSURLSessionTask

+The return type of the method defines what type of NSURLSessionTask you want the method to build for you.

+NSURLSessionDataTask, NSURLSessionDownloadTask, and NSURLSessionUploadTask are all supported, but you should make sure that the value you pass to DR_CALLBACK() is appropriate for the task.
+For instance, you should pass `NSURL*` when requesting an NSURLSessionDownloadTask.
+Upon completion that parameter of the callback will be a URL to a temporary file containing the download.

 #### HEADER MANIPULATION